···

 Gradual Drift

 No single moment.
-You drifted from what energized you, one small choice at a time, until you couldn't find your way back.
+You drifted from what energized you, one small choice at a time.

 When the flatness settles in, the days start to feel like the same loop.
 That's when losing your spark can quietly turn into being stuck in a rut.